GW228g/maker404/_posts/2026-02-22-de-extinction-stem.md

 excerpt: "How I used AI to build a full de-extinction STEM week project for grades 4-6, including printable worksheets and extension activities."
 ---

-Let me start with an honest confession: I am not a classroom teacher.
-I'm a maker, a tinkerer, someone who gets excited about ideas and wants to share them.
+Let me start with an honest confession: I am not a grade level teacher, but rather a technology teacher, and I'm a maker, a tinkerer, someone who gets excited about ideas and wants to share them.
 But I care a lot about education — and I've spent time thinking about what makes kids genuinely *curious* rather than just compliant.

 So when the idea of a STEM week project on **de-extinction** crossed my mind — you know, the whole "should we bring back the woolly mammoth?" question — I wanted to see how far I could run with it.
 And I wanted to use AI as my co-creator.